-- type\of (int) defines the way the line should be erased in: - 0 Erases from cursor to end of screen, including cursor position. - 1 Erases from beginning of screen to cursor, including cursor position. - 2 Erases complete display.
+• how (int) - defines the way the line should be erased in:

+- 0 Erases from cursor to end of screen, including cursor position. - 1 Erases from beginning of screen to cursor, including cursor position. - 2 Erases complete display.
 All lines are erased and changed to single-width.
-Cursor does not move. - private (bool) when True character attributes aren left unchanged not implemented.
+Cursor does not move. - private (bool) when True character attributes are left unchanged not implemented.